 Section 2 — Automatic Termination.

 (a) Membership Qualifications.
 Membership shall automatically terminate when a member no longer meets the membership qualifications, except that:

-(1) the board may grant a member moving from the locality of this club or the surrounding area a special leave of absence not to exceed one (1) year to enable the member to visit and become known to a Rotary club in the new community if the member is still active in the same classification and continues to meet all

-other conditions of club membership;
+(1) the board may grant a member moving from the locality of this club or the surrounding area a special leave of absence not to exceed one (1) year to enable the member to visit and become known to a Rotary club in the new community if the member continues to meet all conditions of club membership;

-(2) the board may allow a member moving from the locality of this club or the surrounding area to retain membership if the member remains active in the same classification and continues to meet all other conditions of club membership; and
+(2) the board may allow a member moving from the locality of this club or the surrounding area to retain membership if the member remains active in the same classification and continues to meet all other conditions of club membership.

-(3) a member whose classification is lost without default of the member may retain such classification and be granted a special leave of absence not to exceed one (1) year to enable the member to obtain new employment in the current or a new classification.
-Such member must continue to meet all other conditions of club membership.
-Termination of membership would take effect only at the end of the period of leave granted to the member.

 (b) How to Rejoin.
-When the membership of a member has terminated as provided in subsection (a) of this section, such person may make new application for membership, under the same or another classification.
+When the membership of a member has terminated as provided in subsection (a) of this section, such person, provided such person’s membership was in good standing at the time of termination, may make new application for membership, under the same or another classification.
 A second admission fee shall not be required.

 (c) Termination of Honorary Membership.
 Honorary membership shall automatically terminate at the end of the term for such membership as determined by the board.
 However, the board may extend an honorary membership for an additional period.
 The board may revoke an honorary membership at any time.